ST10471843/ICE2-MysteryNumber-NBMathebula/README.md

 During the development of this project, I encountered several challenges, including:

-1. **Challenge 1**: [Briefly describe a challenge you faced, e.g., "Implementing a complex feature like the login system."]
+1. **Challenge 1**: Implementing the guess count feature
-   - **Solution**: [How you solved the challenge, e.g., "I researched Firebase authentication and successfully integrated it into the app."]
+   - **Solution**: We researched it and successfully integrated it into the app

 ---

-## Future Enhancements

-1. **Feature 1**: [Description, e.g., "Allowing users to set up reminders or notifications."]

----

 ## References

-1. [Reference 1: E.g., any books, articles, or online resources you used during development.]
-2. [Reference 2: Any relevant papers, documentation, or tutorials.]

----

-## List of Figures

-- **Figure 1**: Screenshot of the app's home screen.
-- **Figure 2**: Screenshot of the user profile screen.
+1. w3scools, 2025 .TypeScript Tutorial.Available at: https://www.w3schools.com/typescript/ (Accessed on 6 August 2025)
 ---